 I think having good quality videos and teachers available in your home with no subscriptions, fees, or pressure to join is incredibly important to new yogis.
 I hope this list is as helpful to you as it is important to me.

 Namaste and thank you for reading!
-My name is Andee and if you liked our little roundup of yoga videos for beginners I would be thrilled if you would share it with someone who is important to you and who could benefit from this post.
+If you liked our little roundup of yoga videos for beginners I would be thrilled if you would share it with someone who is important to you and who could benefit from this post.
 Thank you 🙂

 Pin our Infographic to Pinterest